Chapter 3 - Documentation and Evidence

 B. Start-up Entity

-A start-up entity is a U.S. business entity that was recently formed, has lawfully done business during any period of operation since its date of formation, and has substantial potential for rapid growth and job creation.[4]
+A start-up entity is a U.S. business entity that was recently formed (created within the 5 years immediately preceding the filing date of the application), has lawfully done business during any period of operation since its date of formation, and has substantial potential for rapid growth and job creation.[5]

 Evidence to demonstrate the company meets the definition of a start-up entity may include, but is not limited to: